I'm a daughter, granddaughter & niece of pastors. I love God & studying the Bible and want to empower others to do the same.

 In verse 9, forgiveness is for those who repent, for those who were penitent.
-“Forgive/bear” here, “Nasa” can also be translated “lift up.” “do not forgive” is like being brought low or humbling them.
-Why do we need to sometimes be brought low in order to
+“Forgive/bear” here, “nasa” or "tissa" can also be translated “lift up.” “do not forgive” is like being brought low or humbling them.
+Why do we need to sometimes be brought low in order to repent or forgive?

 Do you ever find yourself drawn into following certain idols because of the company you keep (could be family, generational, friends, coworkers, other community)?